KhronosGroup/UnityGLTF/README.md

 ### Unsupported
 - String manipulation (not supported by the KHR_interactivity extension)
-- Quaternion math operations are currently missing (not yet in the KHR_interactivity specification)
 - Some nodes have additional limitations.
 You can see these in the Script Graph:
   ![image](https://github.com/user-attachments/assets/011618d4-623e-4aa9-b343-bdbeb06df141)